Kuliyapitiya: Climate

 The climate in Kuliyapitiya is fairly temperate and tropical throughout the year.
 However, during April the temperature can rise to about 35 C. The only major change in the Kuliyapitiya weather occurs during the monsoons from May to August and October to January when heavy rains can be expected.
 In general, temperatures during late November to mid February period are lower than the rest of the year.

 Heritage

-The main heritage sites around Kuliyapitiya include the ancient Kabalewa (Buddhist) temple and dewala, Panduwasnuwara temple and ancient city, Angomuwa ancient Buddhist temple.
+The main heritage sites around Kuliyapitiya include the ancient Kabalewa (Buddhist) temple and dewala, Panduwasnuwara temple and ancient city, Dandagamuwa ancient Buddhist temple.
 The Kabalewa temple is situated at one end of Kuliyapitiya, whilst the Paduwasnuwara ancient city is near the Chilaw-Wariyapola road, close to Hettipola.
-The Dandagomuwa Ancient temple is near Kuliyapitiya.
+The Dandagomuwa ancient temple is near Kuliyapitiya.